Food & Beverage

 7. Remy Martin Cordon Bleu Cognac

 Remy Martin Cordon Bleu is a special edition that has been blended from eaux-de-vies aged between 15 and 50 years old (the latter being quite rare).
-As a result, this cognac boasts notes of chocolate, vanilla and even coffee along with its signature caramel taste thanks to the extended aging process it underwent before blending.
+As a result, this cognac boasts notes of chocolate, vanilla, and even coffee along with its signature caramel taste thanks to the extended aging process it underwent before blending.
 It’s hard not to drink this stuff straight out of the bottle once you start trying it.

-Like all Remy Martin products mentioned, this bottle will cost you around $2K but there are plenty out there who consider it well worth the money spent due to its rich flavour profile that makes for an excellent drink when paired with dessert after dinner.
+As all Remy Martin products mentioned, this bottle will cost you around $2K but there are plenty out there who consider it well worth the money spent due to its rich flavour profile that makes for an excellent drink when paired with dessert after dinner.

 6. Giffard Vins Fins de France Eau de Vie

-This is another brandy that has been produced in France since the mid-1800s.
+This is another brandy brands that has been produced in France since the mid-1800s.
 Giffard Vins Fins de France Eau de Vie comes with a unique flavour profile due to its aging process, which involves extra distillation and filtering before being bottled.
 This makes for a complex beverage that changes character every time you taste it.
 It’s also reasonably priced at around $50 per bottle.

 5. William Larue Weller